Middle School Scholarships

 In addition, recipients will have a unique opportunity to participate in mentoring and leadership programs at the school under the guidance of the school’s Director of Equity, Justice, and Belonging.

-The Scholarship for Equity in Education is offered independent of other financial assistance programs of the school.
+The Scholarship for Equity in Education is offered independently of other financial assistance programs of the school.
 Scholarship recipients may also apply for additional financial support through our Indexed Tuition program.

 We encourage families interested in this program to apply early, as there is a fixed annual budget for our Scholarship for Equity in Education (SEE) program.